-- A. Eligibility for Donations To receive Catastrophic Leave Donations, an employee or their his/her-immediate family member (immediate family member is defined as spouse, registered domestic partner, parent, parent-in-law, father, father-in-law, mother, mother-in-law, step-parent, sibling, brother, sister, wife, husband, child, step-child, grandparent, grandchild, step-grandchild, registered domestic partner, or legal guardian) must: - 1.
+- A. Eligibility for Donations To receive Catastrophic Leave Donations, an employee or their immediate family member (immediate family member is defined as spouse, registered domestic partner, parent, parent-in-law, step-parent, sibling, child, step-child, grandparent, grandchild, step-grandchild, or legal guardian) must: - 1.
 Have a catastrophic medical condition that shall require the employee to be on unpaid Leave. - 2.
 Exhaust all allowable accrued sick leave, vacation, and compensatory time. - 3.
-Submit to the employee's Director/Assistant Chief (or their his/her designee) a written request for donations accompanied by a medical statement from the employee's or family member's attending physician.
-The attending physician's statement must verify the employee's need for an extended Medical Leave or the need for the employee to take leave to care for a member of their his/her immediate family, and must include an estimated time the employee shall be unable to work.
+Submit to the employee's Director/Assistant Chief (or their designee) a written request for donations accompanied by a medical statement from the employee's or family member's attending physician.
+The attending physician's statement must verify the employee's need for an extended Medical Leave or the need for the employee to take leave to care for a member of their immediate family, and must include an estimated time the employee shall be unable to work.